Computably totally disconnected locally compact groups: Introduction

 \subsection{Some context}

 \

-\n {\emph{Related work on autostability.} A countable structure is called {autostable} (or {computably categorical} ~\cite{ErGon,AshKn} if it has a computable copy, and such a copy is unique up to computable isomorphism.
-For example, any computable finitely generated algebraic structure is autostable.
+\n {\emph{Related work on autostability.} A countable structure is called {autostable} (or {computably categorical})~\cite{ErGon,AshKn} if it has a computable copy, and such a copy is unique up to computable isomorphism.
+For example, any computable finitely generated algebraic structure is autostable because any homomorphism $A \to B$ for such structures $A,B$ can be reconstructed from the images of generators of $A$, and is therefore computable.
 In contrast, there is a discrete 2-step nilpotent group with {exactly two} computable presentations up to computable isomorphism~\cite{GonGon}.
-We note that in the discrete case our notion of autostability for t.d.l.c. groups reduces to the established one.
+For t.d.l.c.\ groups, in the discrete case our notion of autostability reduces to the established one.

-A profinite abelian group is autostable if and only if its Pontryagin dual is autostable~\cite{Pontr}; note that this dual is a discrete, torsion abelian group.
+A profinite \emph{abelian} group is autostable if and only if its Pontryagin dual is autostable (\cite{Pontr}; also see \cite[Thm.\ 9.5.7]{Downey.Melnikov:book}).
+Note that this dual is a discrete, torsion abelian group.
 Autostability of the latter type of groups is characterized in \cite{tor}.
 In this way one obtains a characterization of autostability for profinite abelian groups.

-Pour El and Richards~\cite{PourElRich} gave an example of a Banach space with two computable presentations without a computable linear isometry between them.
-Works such as~\cite{MelIso} and then \cite{Clanin.McNicholl.Stull.2019,McNellp,Ilja} systematically study autostability in separable spaces, using tools of computable (discrete) algebra.
+Pour El and Richards~\cite{PourElRich} gave an example of a Banach space with two computable presentations so that there is no computable linear isometry between them.
+Works such as~\cite{MelIso} and then \cite{Clanin.McNicholl.Stull.2019,Ilja,McNellp} systematically study autostability in separable spaces, using tools of computable (discrete) algebra.

-\n {\emph{Other related work.} The first author has shown how to give an equivalent definition of a computable t.d.l.c.~group in terms of an `effectively $\sigma$-compact metric'.
-For a draft see \cite[Section~4]{LogicBlog:21}.

-Our work \cite{Lupini.etal:21} with Lupini focusses on abelian locally compact groups.
-We introduce two notions of computable presentation for abelian t.d.l.c.\ groups that take into account their special structural properties.
-The first is based on the fact that such groups are pro-countable, the other on the fact that such a group is an extension of a discrete group by a profinite group.
-Both notions can be used to provide further examples of computable abelian t.d.l.c.~groups that are neither discrete nor compact.
-The work~\cite{Lupini.etal:21} states that in the abelian case, the notion of computable presentability given in the present paper is equivalent to these notions.
-We prove this in Section~\ref{s: Lupini} of the present paper.
+\n {\emph{Other related work.} Our work with Lupini~\cite{Lupini.etal:21} focusses on abelian locally compact groups.
+We introduce two notions of computable presentation for abelian t.d.l.c.\ groups that take into account their specific structural properties: The first is based on the fact that such groups are pro-countable, the other on the fact that such a group is an extension of a discrete group by a profinite group.
+Both notions can be used to provide examples of computable abelian t.d.l.c.~groups that are neither discrete nor compact.
+The same work~\cite{Lupini.etal:21} states that in the abelian case, the notion of computable presentability given in the present paper is equivalent to these notions, referring to the present paper.
+We prove this in Appendix~2.